Incunabula: other features index

 T.C.L. e2: Commentary and Index bound at the beginning; stubs showing for all inserted leaves.

-T.C.L. f1: numerous red and green paper tabs, and several vellum tabs sealed at the outer end.
+T.C.L. f1: numerous red and green paper tabs, and several parchment tabs sealed at the outer end.

 T.C.L. f5: this copy of the Hortus sanitatis, at the time it was acquired by the Free Church College Library, comprised two separate volumes, of which this is the first (see Imperfections above).
 Its companion second volume is now in the Wellcome Library, London.